-Using just one shared private account instead of having your own accounts will help reduce your banking-related costs.
-At the same time, maintaining individual savings accounts (which are normally free of charge) can help you preserve a certain measure of financial independence.
+Using just one joint private account instead of having your own accounts will help reduce your banking-related costs.
+At the same time, maintaining individual savings accounts (which are generally free of charge) can help you preserve a certain measure of financial independence.

 3. Credit cards